bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/malformed_formal_parameter.md

 -   `Function()`
 -   [About functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)
--   [*Frankenstein* by Mary Wollstonecraft Shelley, full e-text](https://www.gutenberg.org/ebooks/84) (“Cursed (although I curse myself) be the hands that formed you!
+-   [*Frankenstein* by Mary Wollstonecraft Shelley, full e-text](https://www.gutenberg.org/ebooks/84) ("Cursed (although I curse myself) be the hands that formed you!
 You have made me wretched beyond expression.
 You have left me no power to consider whether I am just to you or not.
 Begone!
 Relieve me from the sight of your detested form.”)

 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Malformed_formal_parameter" class="_attribution-link">https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Malformed_formal_parameter</a>